CAPT. SCOTT LILLIE

 CAPT.
 RICHARD SIMMS

 Capt.
 Richard Simms is "semi-retired," guiding only one or two days a week these days.
 But he says, "I'll never give it up completely, at least as long as I can launch a boat!"
 Born right here in Chattanooga, Capt.
-Simms began his career in conservation as a game warden for the Tennessee Wildlife Resources Agency before becoming a wildlife photographer and public relations officer for TWRA.
+Simms began his career in conservation as a game warden for the Tennessee Wildlife Resources Agency before becoming a wildlife photographer and PR guy for TWRA.
 Along came children and the desire to come back to Chattanooga, leading to a second career as a broadcast journalist and freelance writer.
 He has a book in print called, "An Outdoor State of Mind."
 Capt.
 Simms created Scenic City Fishing Charters in 2006, guiding part-time in the beginning.
 He gave up his "real job" in 2014 devoting himself to the guide business full-time.
 Now he is semi-retired and back to part-time, guiding about two days a week.
 Scenic City Fishing Charters truly is a labor of love for Capt.
 Simms.
-While he branches out for other species, Capt.
-Simms considers catfish and Springtime crappie fishing his "happy place."
+He considers catfish and Springtime crappie fishing his "happy place."
 His favorite is what we call our "light tackle catfishing" technique.
 Capt.
 Simms can carry up to three anglers in his 17-foot G3 Angler deep-V, however two is more comfortable.
 You'll find his Scenic City Fishing YouTube Channel here.
 Scenic City Fishing Charters truly is a labor of love for Capt.
 Simms.

 CAPT.
 BEN HAYES